szinn/k8s-homelab/README.md

 ## Kubernetes

-The cluster is based on [Talos](https://www.talos.dev/v0.14/introduction/getting-started/) with 3 control-plane nodes running in Proxmox VMs (these will likely get replaced with Raspberry Pi 4s when/if they become available) and
-3 worker nodes running on bare-metal Talos.
+The cluster is based on [Talos](https://www.talos.dev/v0.14/introduction/getting-started/) with 3 control-plane nodes running on the Beelink MiniPCs and 3 worker nodes running on the Intel NUCs.

 ### Core Components